Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-picqer/README.md

 ```

-## Caveats

-- Due to limitation of the Picqer API, the plugin only uploads images if no images exist for the product in Picqer.

 ## Stock levels

 Stock levels are updated in Vendure on

 1. Full sync via the Admin UI
 2. Or, on incoming webhook from Picqer

+## Caveats

+- Due to limitation of the Picqer API, the plugin only uploads images if no images exist for the product in Picqer.
+- Stock is updated directly using the database layer, so no `ProductVariantEvents` or `StockMovementEvents` are emitted by Vendure when variants are updated in Vendure by the full sync.